 - Request must be for an organization, not an individual.

 - Requesting sponsor must be a UUCF member or pledging friend.

 - Organization purpose must support UUCF Social Justice values.

 - Organization must not receive funding more than once in a 2-year period.

-4. The Social Justice Council will hear presentations, review applications, make final selections and notify UUCF sponsors of funding decisions.
+4. The Lay Minister for Social Justice and the Social Justice Coordinator will hear presentations, review applications, make final selections and notify UUCF sponsors of funding decisions.
 Priority will be given to those organizations that:

 - Address UUCF Social Justice focus areas and/or congregational resolutions or designations.